 The industry-standard design platform Adobe wouldn’t be complete without its advanced and very handy suite of color tools, Adobe Color.
 It has four main features, all with their specific purpose, and the best is that if you have an Adobe Creative Cloud account, you can import your color choices from these tools right onto your designs across various Adobe CC apps such as Photoshop, Illustrator, Fresco, etc. While those apps are premium (and paid), the color tools are free to access.

-- Color Wheel plus RGB Color wheel – You can select a base color from the wheel, and a parameter for combinations (analogous, complementary, triadic, compound, etc.), and the intelligent color scheme generator will suggest you a harmonious palette to use.
+- Color Wheel plus RGB Color wheel – You can select a base color from the wheel, and a parameter for combinations (analogous, complementary, triadic, compound, etc.), and the intelligent color scheme generator will suggest a harmonious palette to use.

 - Extract Theme – You upload an image, and the tool extracts its different colors to create a palette.